Gold steadies as early Fed taper fears ebb - Up News Info

 “The tapering could start probably only in December and these are supportive elements for gold prices,” De Casa said, adding that gold should remain above $1,800 in the near term.

-Fed Chair Jerome Powell had hinted last month that strong jobs recovery was a pre-requisite for the central bank to start paring back its asset purchases.
+Fed Chair Powell hinted last month that strong jobs recovery was a pre-requisite for the central bank to start paring back its asset purchases.

 Some investors view gold as a hedge against inflation that may follow stimulus measures, while lower interest rates reduce the opportunity cost of holding non-yielding bullion.

-However, “the price action on Friday reinforces that gold’s upward momentum is waning,” Jeffrey Halley, senior market analyst, Asia Pacific at OANDA said in a note.
+However, “the price action on Friday reinforces that gold’s upward momentum is waning,” Jeffrey Halley, senior market analyst, Asia Pacific at OANDA said.

 “After the data, all gold could manage was a modest rally that never threatened the major resistance zone lying between $1830.00 and $1834.00,” Halley noted.